 We’re often asked how it’s possible to compute military pay for the child support worksheet.
 Income for a parent who is an active duty member of the regular or reserve United States Armed Forces, the United States Coast Guard, the Merchant Marine, the Commissioned Corps of the Public Health Service or the National Oceanic and Atmospheric Administration, the National Guard, or the Air National Guard includes:

 Georgia code does not consider some types of pay for the purposes of determining gross income.
 According to O.C.G.A 19-6-5, this includes special pay or incentive pay, allowance for clothing or family separation, and reimbursed expenses related to the parent’s assignment to a location with a high cost of living.

 Military retired pay is another complex area that can become an issue in a military divorce.
 The Uniformed Services Former Spouse Protection Act (USFSPA) offers some guidance on how military retired pay should be considered after a divorce, based on factors like the length of the marriage, length of military service and how long the two overlapped.

 We can help you understand military pay and use our knowledge and expertise to give you the best possible results depending on your situation and goals.

-From dividing property to developing a proper custody and visitation plan, the issues confronting military families in a divorce require an experienced and understanding hand.
-Contact our Marietta military divorce attorneys online, or call us toll free at 866-527-2630 to schedule a 30-minute consultation to discuss your situation.
+Whether you are dividing property or developing a proper custody and visitation plan, the issues confronting military families in a divorce require an experienced and understanding hand.
+In fact, Melanie Brubaker has extensive experience working with members of the military and divorce.